*This post may contain affiliate links. Please read our disclosure policy for more info.

 5) The Cricket Small Camper, by Taxa Outdoors

 Taxa Outdoors is known for creating adventure campers, and The Cricket is no exception.
-This small camper trailer with a pop-up tent roof is lightweight and rugged, and can be towed by most 4-cylinder vehicles.
+This small camper trailer with a pop-up tent roof is lightweight and rugged, and can be towed by a 4-cylinder car.
 Want an off-road camper?
 No problem!

-The Cricket small camper can fit two adults and two children, and comes with a marine-grade wood kitchen and storage, vent fan, USB charging ports and a Dometic stove and sink combo.
+The Cricket small camper can fit two adults and two children, and comes with a marine-grade wood kitchen and storage, vent fan, USB ports, and a Dometic stove and sink combo.
 It also boasts a convertible dinette, a front galley with a two burner stove, and a hitch weight of just 245 pounds.

 6) Classic Teardrop Tiny Trailer, by Timberleaf Trailers

 This customizable tiny teardrop travel trailer is built with fine wood and enamel-baked aluminum siding.
-You can choose your own color and style when you order one of these small campers, which feature a fully-insulated cabin to keep wind, heat and cold out.
+You can choose your own color and style when you order one of these small campers, which feature a fully-insulated cabin to keep out wind, heat, and cold.

-The back of this tiny trailer pops up to expose the galley, complete with a sink, faucet, LED lighting, and onboard water storage options (11 or 17.5 gallons).
+The rear hatch of this tiny trailer pops up to expose the rear galley, complete with a sink, faucet, LED lighting, and onboard water storage options (11 or 17.5 gallons).
 You can also add an optional two-burner stove, a pull-out locking tray for a camping cooler, and a cooler or 12-volt refrigerator.

 7) Basecamp Small Travel Trailer, by Airstream

 The rugged and small camper fits two people and is made for the adventurer.
-These small camping trailers are built out of the same riveted aluminum structure as Airstream’s traditional travel trailers, but have an aerodynamic body and roof.
+These small camping trailers are built out of the same riveted aluminum structure as Airstream’s traditional travel trailers, but they feature an even more aerodynamic body and roof.

-Plus, a panoramic window gives you a view of all that beautiful nature around you.
-The Basecamp comes with a kitchen, bathroom with a porcelain toilet and shower, and sitting area that converts into a bedroom.
+When you’re inside, a panoramic window gives you a view of all that beautiful nature around you.
+The Basecamp comes with a kitchen, a bathroom with a porcelain toilet and shower, and a sitting area that converts into a bedroom.

 8) Highcamp Teardrop Trailer

-Highcamp’s small campers are a classic teardrop design with a pop-up galley in back.
-These small camping trailers are handcrafted in Portland, Oregon, and feature a beautiful wooden cabin design.
+Highcamp’s small campers are a classic teardrop design with a pop-up rear galley.
+These small travel trailers are handcrafted in Portland, Oregon, and feature a beautiful wooden cabin design.

-The galley is complete with a pull-out propane burner and Coleman cooler, with plenty of counter space for cooking in the great outdoors.
+The galley is complete with a pull-out propane burner and Dometic cooler, with plenty of counter space for cooking in the great outdoors.
 It’s equipped with dual 20-pound LP tanks, a 170-amp hour deep cycle batter, and a 15-amp shore power plug.

-Highcamp prides itself by taking the time and effort necessary to completely finish its trailers with high-quality materials so that your next camping trip is full of comfort and relaxation.
+Highcamp prides itself on taking the time and effort necessary to completely finish its travel trailers with high-quality materials so that your next camping trip is full of comfort and relaxation.

 9) Wide Path Bicycle Camper – A Tiny Camper!